-9 Defences
+Defences

-Can a defendant raise merits-based defences to liability or to the scope of the award entered in the foreign jurisdiction, or is the defendant limited to more narrow grounds for challenging a foreign judgment?
+9 Can a defendant raise merits-based defences to liability or to the scope of the award entered in the foreign jurisdiction, or is the defendant limited to more narrow grounds for challenging a foreign judgment?

-As per section 13 of the Code, a judgment cannot be recognised unless it is given on the merits of the case, among other factors.
+According to section 13 of the Code, a judgment cannot be recognised unless it is given on the merits of the case, among other factors.
 The defendant can therefore raise merits-based defences to liability or to the scope of the award entered in the foreign jurisdiction.
-For instance, a judgment where the defence is struck off without investigation is held to be not on merits and hence not conclusive.
-In addition to merits-based defences, a defendant can also challenge the foreign judgment on grounds of competency of jurisdiction; incorrect view of international law or a refusal to recognise applicable Indian law; denial of natural justice; fraud; or if it sustains a claim founded on breach of law enforced in India.
+For instance, a judgment where the defence is struck off without investigation is held to be not on the merits and therefore not conclusive.
+In addition to merits-based defences, a defendant can challenge the foreign judgment as follows:

+- competency of jurisdiction; - incorrect view of international law or refusal to recognise applicable Indian law:

+- · denial of natural justice;

+- fraud; or

+- · if it sustains a claim founded on breach of law enforced in India.

-10 Injunctive relief
+Injunctive relief

-May a party obtain injunctive relief to prevent foreign judgment enforcement proceedings in your jurisdiction?
+10 May a party obtain injunctive relief to prevent foreign judgment enforcement proceedings in your jurisdiction?

 Enforcement of judgments from reciprocating territories being executable in India as domestic decrees cannot be challenged by an injunction.
-Such enforcement may be challenged, however, by way of an appeal or by an application for stay of execution as laid down under the provisions of the Code.
+Such an enforcement may be challenged, however, by way of an appeal or by an application for stay of execution as laid down under the provisions of the Code.

-Judgments from non-reciprocating territories are enforceable by the filing of a new suit; injunctive relief cannot be obtained against the filing of the suit.
+Judgments from non-reciprocating territories are enforceable by the filing of a new suit.
+Injunctive relief cannot be obtained against the filing of the suit.